Operational Interpretation of Renyi Information Measures via Composite Hypothesis Testing Against Product and Markov Distributions: Introduction

 \end{enumerate}

-On a technical level, our work introduces the concept of an universal distribution and an universal channel.
+On a technical level, our work introduces the concept of a universal distribution and a universal channel.
 The purpose of the former is to dominate any i.i.d.\ product (or permutation invariant) distribution in terms of the relative entropy and the R\'{e}nyi relative entropy (cf.~Lemmas~\ref{lm:universal-limit} and~\ref{lm:uni-dist}).
-More formally, we show that there exists a sequence of distributions $U^n$ on $\cX^n$ such that $D_s(P^n \| Q^{\times n}) \geq D_s(P^n \| U^n) + O(\log n)$ for any $P^n$ and $Q$.
+More formally, we show that there exists a sequence of distributions $U^n$ on $\cX^n$ such that $D_s(P^n \| Q^{\times n}) \geq D_s(P^n \| U^n) + O(\log n)$ for any $P^n$, $Q$ uniformly for all $s \geq 0$.
 Similarly, the output distribution of the universal channel dominates the output distribution of any memoryless product (or permutation covariant) channel, whenever both channels are given the same input (cf.~Lemma~\ref{lm:uni-channel}).
+A similar kind of approximation was discussed perviously by Davisson~\cite{davisson73} (see also Clarke and Barron~\cite{clarke90}) but they only showed the approximation (using a Baysian mixture) for the case $s = 1$ corresponding to the relative entropy.\footnote{Their result was extended in a recent paper~\cite{hayashi15} to the approximation in terms of the R\'{e}nyi relative entropy, even in the continuous case.} We also note that the concept of universal decoding was studied in~\cite{feder98}, but in this work the universal decoder can only dominate finitely many decoders whereas our universal states and channels dominate a continuous set of states and channels, respectively.
+Therefore, the methods in References~\cite{davisson73,clarke90,feder98} cannot be directly applied to our analysis.
 The universal distribution is the classical analogue of the universal state originally introduced in the quantum setting by one of the authors in~\cite{hayashi09b} and~\cite{hayashi09c}.
-The latter paper also introduced universal classical-quantum channels.\footnote{Universal quantum channels were also recently introduced in~\cite{fawzirenner14}.} Clarke and Barron \cite{clarke90} showed that Bayesian mixture well approximates any independent and identical distribution in terms of relative entropy.
-(This was extended in a recent paper~\cite{hayashi15} to the approximation in terms of the R\'{e}nyi relative entropy, even in the continuous case.)
-Although the universal distribution is similar to the Bayesian mixture of i.i.d.\ distributions, our universal distribution is easier to analyze in the discrete case.
+The latter paper also introduced universal classical-quantum channels (see also~\cite{fawzirenner14} for a fully quantum universal channel).

 Another contribution is the axiomatic approach we have taken to the problem.
-We derive a sufficient condition for the hypotheses testing problems to derive analogues of Strassen's bound, Hoeffding's bound and the Han-Kobayashi bound.
-Since this approach accepts hypotheses containing non-i.i.d. distributions, it has a wide applicability.
+We derive a sufficient condition for the hypotheses testing problems to derive analogues of Yushkevich's bound, Hoeffding's bound and the Han-Kobayashi bound.
+Since this approach accepts hypotheses containing non-i.i.d. distributions, we expect it to have wide applicability.